Topics Map > Administrative Procedure

 - Programs leading to required initial professional licensure or certification: Academic programs designed for or marketed as fulfilling the purpose of preparing graduates to meet the educational requirements for initial professional licensure or certification requirements of a state board.
 Optional certifications administered through the private sector fall outside the scope of this administrative procedure.
 Identified professional licensure programs currently available at UW-Platteville include teacher education programs, the social work certificate, and the substance abuse counseling certificate.

 - Formal receipt of information regarding change of location: Students are prompted to update their address information upon registration each term.
 Students may use self-service within the university’s student information system (PASS) to formally update their address at any time.
-Programs have elected to provide individual disclosures to all students, regardless of student location to ensure all students receive the disclosure, regardless of state the state in which they are located.
+Programs have elected to provide individual disclosures to all students, regardless of student location to ensure all students receive the disclosure, regardless of state in which a student is located.

 C. Determination of Student Location: